reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 What if we relax the problem a little.
 Suppose instead of all processes needing all of the results back, only process zero needs the assembled bulk.
-All the other processes could then only allocate memory for the data they create, contribute just that to the MPI call.
+All the other processes could then only allocate memory for the data they create, and contribute just that to the MPI call.

 The new function looks like this:-